thinkful-ei26/trisha-python-demo/README.md

 Project Ideas

 - A keyboard controlled game using Pygame, I got a couple of ideas like navigating scenes to collect things, managing the state, and using a sprite image.
 However, there's a bug on MacOS Mojave when it comes to rendering the GUI.
-    - Gunslinger octupus, you are an octopus who's got some skill with the gun.
+    - :octopus: OctoGun: Gunslinger Octupus :octopus: you are an octopus who's got some skill with the gun.
 You must successfully shoot all sharks, eels, and dolphins before they get too close to you.

   <img src="assets/octogun.png" alt="OctoGun" width="400px">

-    - You are a dog.
-You need to collect certain things for your master so you can be a good boy to get your treat.
+    - :dog: You are a dog. :dog: You need to collect certain things for your master to earn the title of a good boy and to get your treat.
 For example, you should collect 3 hot dogs or a pair of matching socks.

   <img src="assets/dog.png" alt="Good Dog" width="400px">

-    - You are a hermit crab and you want to swap your shell for a better one.
+    - You are a :snail: hermit crab :snail: and you want to swap your shell for a better one.
 You must fulfill the requests of other hermit crabs by collecting items so  you can trade-up your shell with them

   <img src="assets/hermit.png" alt="Good Dog" width="400px">

+### Backup
-- If the Pygame doesn't work, I'll probably do a web based app that will help you record a list of **Beautiful Memories**.
+- If the Pygame doesn't work because of the rendering bug on Mojave, I'll probably do a web based app that will help you record a list of **Beautiful Memories**.
 There could be a game where you can click on a button, an algorithm picks a random memory bank and you have to draw a picture based off on that.
-- But because of the short week, I might just make up a list of words like (pig, cat, dog, mouse) and have the person draw an image of the animal.
+- But because of the short week, I might just make up a list of words like (pig, cat, dog, book, apple, pen) and have the person draw an image of the animal or thing.
-- Or I can do colors and the user has to draw something of that color.
+- Or I can do random color generator and the user has to draw something of that color.

+**Tech Stack:** Python with tkinter if pygame doesn't work.

   <img src="assets/pig.png" alt="Pig" width="400px">